 The Short Answer: Very Unlikely

-The Long Answer: It is very unlikely that using CBD will give you a false positive in a routine drug screening.
+The Long Answer: It is very unlikely that using CBD will give you a false positive in a routine drug test.
 That is, as long as you’re investing in high-quality, lab-tested CBD products.

 A Drug Screening is a series targeted chemical test which detect the presence of specific substances within the body.
 Unless you are a professional athlete or on parole, you are most likely to encounter drug tests in the workplace whether at random or as a provision before being hired.
 The most common employer-ordered drug screening is a 5-panel urine test, which screens for amphetamines, THC, cocaine, opioids, and PCP.
 These first-round tests, called immunoassays, use antibodies to detect substances.
 They are considered presumptive tests, meaning they detect only the presence of drugs, not specific concentrations.
 Because of their low cost and low specificity, immunoassays can be subject to false positives (we’ve all heard of the poppy-seed bagel / opium false positive).